SSTA

 20. Tennis balls

-Finals, the HOST team shall supply the balls and charge their opponents $2 per
+shall supply the balls and charge their opponents $2 per player.

 21. Referees